Understanding Election Results

 Accuracy takes time and democracy is worth the wait.

 - Every eligible voter should have their voice heard and their vote counted.
-Due to health concerns surrounding COVID-19, more people have voted by mail than ever before and absentee ballots take longer to count because of security measures to verify the accuracy of those ballots.
+Due to health concerns surrounding COVID-19, more people have voted by mail than ever before and absentee ballots take longer to count because of security measures to verify the identity of the voter.

-- While some states could begin processing and counting ballots in advance of November 3rd, some states were not allowed to begin counting absentee ballots until the polls had closed on Election Night.
+- While some states begin processing and counting ballots in advance of Election Night, there are states that are not allowed to begin counting absentee ballots until the polls close on Election Night.
 Due to COVID-19, election officials are working with reduced staff.
 Please be patient so election officials can ensure every eligible vote is counted accurately.

 When are election results final?